- Academics & Programs

 Butler Children's Literature Center

-The Butler Center was dedicated on January 10, 2009 in a program featuring Jon Scieszka, the Library of Congress's Inaugural National Ambassador for Young People's Literature and that day's recipient of an honorary doctorate of letters in celebration of Dominican University's Year of Youth Literacy.
+The Butler Children's Literature Center was dedicated on January 10, 2009 in a program featuring Jon Scieszka, the Library of Congress's Inaugural National Ambassador for Young People's Literature and that day's recipient of an honorary doctorate of letters in celebration of Dominican University's Year of Youth Literacy.
 The opening of the Center's current location in the Rebecca Crown Library, room 214, was commemorated in September 2011 with the Kinship Project, the Center's inaugural exhibit, which showcased 29 books for young people that represent the theme of "kinship."
+In 2013, the Butler Center partnered with the Abraham Lincoln Presidential Library and Museum to produce "Lincoln's Readers: Recommended Reading for Children and Young Adults."
+Since 2013, the annual Butler Lecture series has presented influential figures in children's book creation including Caldecott Medalist Ed Young, Jane Yolen, and LeUyen Pham.

 The Center is administered by the Graduate School of Library and Information Science; founding partners include the Graduate School of Library and Information Science, the School of Education, the Rebecca Crown Library, the Butler Family Foundation, and an anonymous donor.

-As a Sinsinawa sponsored institution, Dominican University prepares students to pursue truth, to give compassionate service, and to participate in the creation of a more just and humane world.
-The Butler Children's Literature Center will carry out its own mission as a reflection of that inspiration.
-The Butler Center will be an exemplary presence for its collections and programs regarding children's and young adult literature and for the professional materials that support their use with children and young adults.
+As a Sinsinawa Dominican-sponsored institution, Dominican University prepares students to pursue truth, to give compassionate service, and to participate in the creation of a more just and humane world.
+The Butler Children's Literature Center carries out its own mission as a reflection of that inspiration.